Zineeddine-Abd/Stockify/README.md

 4. **Manage Assets**: Add, remove, and update assets as needed.
 5. **Report Issues**: Report any broken assets and track their status.
 6. **Access Control**: Utilize different user roles to manage access levels.

+For detailed User-Manual, please check our <a href="https://sites.google.com/view/stockify-help/home?pli=1" target="_blank">Website</a>

 ## Contributing